Wisdom Teeth Removal in Edmonton, AB

-We do not always need to extract wisdom teeth, but if they only partially erupted, come in at an angle, put your other teeth at risk, or cause pain, you may decide to have them out.
+Wisdom teeth removal isn’t always needed, but if they only partially erupted, come in at an angle, put your other teeth at risk, or cause pain, you may decide to have them out.

 Taking diagnostic images such as x-rays can tell us if your wisdom teeth are a problem and require dental services or oral surgery.

 Many people require wisdom tooth extraction, as in a lot of cases cases they become impacted and quite painful.

 What Are Wisdom Teeth?

 Wisdom teeth, or third molars, are the teeth located at the very back of your mouth on both sides, top and bottom.
 They often come in at odd angles and can cause pain when they only partially erupt.
 Because of their location, they often become infected or inflamed, and they are prone to decay.
-Sometimes trying to maintain your wisdom teeth is a losing battle and surgical extraction is a more convenient and healthy option.
+Sometimes trying to maintain your wisdom teeth is a losing battle and wisdom teeth removal is a more convenient and healthy option.

 Although most people have wisdom teeth, some people are born with fewer than four and in some rare cases, none at all.

 Wisdom teeth can actually create crowding and other occlusal (bite) problems when left unaddressed.
 Even if the wisdom tooth itself is relatively healthy, its relationship with the adjacent teeth will determine if it is possible to keep your wisdom teeth without creating other dental problems.

 How Wisdom Teeth Extractions Work

 Numerous young adults go through oral surgery in their late teens and early twenties.
 When you have your wisdom teeth removed in our Edmonton dental office, Dr. Haymour, Postill, or Laschuk will perform your procedure.

 First, we will make sure you are numb and comfortable.
 We take the comfort of our patients very seriously and will only proceed when we know we can perform a wisdom teeth removal without pain.